Antioch University Midwest: History

 During the 1970s and most of the 1980s, Antioch College offered distance learning to adult students, through the Center for Adult Learning (CAL) and the Individualized Master of Arts (IMA) program.
 In 1988, these two programs became the School of Adult and Experiential Learning (SAEL), separating from the College and becoming an independent part of Antioch University.

 In 1994, SAEL became the McGregor School of Antioch University.
 Dr. Barbara Gellman-Danley assumed the role of President on May 1, 1999.
 The McGregor School and Antioch College shared the original campus in Yellow Springs, the College providing residential education to traditionally aged students seeking bachelor's degrees, and The McGregor School providing a bachelor's degree completion program to non-traditional students, and master's degrees.

 In 2000, The McGregor School was renamed Antioch University McGregor, and in the fall of 2007 AUM moved onto a new campus in Yellow Springs, citing access to technologies and modern facilities as central to its continued growth.
 The board of Antioch University closed the original Antioch College in 2008, but an association of alumni subsequently purchased its name and assets from the university and Antioch College reopened as a separate, independent, four-year liberal arts college in 2011.

 In 2010, Antioch University McGregor was renamed Antioch University Midwest.

 By late 2020, Antioch University Midwest's on-campus programming was absorbed into Antioch University Online, and its building put up for sale.
-However, university administration, Antioch University Online, and Antioch University’s Graduate School of Leadership & Change remained headquartered at the Yellow Springs location.
+However, university administration, Antioch University Online, and Antioch University’s Graduate School of Leadership & Change remained headquartered at the campus building in Yellow Springs location.

-AUM Enrollment Statistics
+AUM enrollment statistics

 At one time, AUM enrolled more than 900 students, with 76% in the graduate programs and 24% in the undergraduate programs.
 The average student age was 39, with approximately 75% of enrollees being female.
 In 2007, AUM received a Diversity Award from Minority Access, Inc. for their commitment to "inclusion of diverse perspectives" throughout the curriculum, and a 30% minority representation in the student body.